scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 Papyri relies on standard interchangeable "Intermediate Representation for Documentation format" (IRD).
 This allows to reduce operation complexity of the documentation build.
-For example, given M documentation producers and N renderers, the documentation build would be O(MN).
+For example, given M documentation producers and N renderers, a full documentation build would be O(MN) (each renderer need to understand each producer).
 If each producer only cares about producing IRD, and if each renderer only consumes it, then one can reduce to O(M+N).
 Additionally, one can take IRD from multiple producers at once, and render them all to a single target, breaking the silos between libraries.

-At the moment, IRD files are currently separated into four main categories:**provide a sketch or example with all ??**
+At the moment, IRD files are currently separated into four main categories roughly following the Diataxis framework [DT]_, and some technical needs:

 - API files describe the documentation for a single object, expressed as a Json object.
 When possible, the information is encoded semantically (Objective (c)).